 The WJA is the member organisation for water jetting in the UK.
 It represents contractors, equipment hirers, sellers, training bodies, and all stakeholders with an interest in water jetting.
-The WJA is also the UK's leading water jetting training provider.
-It has incorporated this algorithm into its codes of practice.
+It is also the UK's leading water jetting training provider.
+This algorithm is referenced in the WJA's codes of practice.